 This post brings to you an actual practice on the road to self-transformation.
 The first practice on the path of self-transformation is the art of observing silence.

 Not necessarily the first one you need to perform, just the first one I am elaborating on.
 Observing silence can help you achieve silence of the mind.
 The term for observing silence is mauna in Sanskrit.
-Interestingly, in Bhagavad Gita mauna is defined as tapas, penance, of the mind:
+Interestingly, in the Bhagavad Gita mauna is defined as tapas, penance, of the mind:

 tapo mānasamucyate (Bhagavad Gita 17.16)